-Students who choose to minor in Communication will need to complete the following courses in conjunction with a major (18 credit hours): COM 100, 209, 220, 300, and choose two from the following COM 330, 340, 400, 410, 420, or 430.
+Students who choose to minor in Communication will need to complete the following courses in conjunction with a major (18 credit hours): COM 100, 210, 220, 300 plus two upper division COM electives.
 A minor in Communication will enhance any degree as it exposes students to effective methods of communication across many contexts of personal and professional life including business and industry, government, ministry, education, media, the arts, and the family.